christianotieno/catalogue-of-statistics/README.md

 ### Build Dependencies 🚧

 ***The only dependencies are NodeJS & yarn.
 Any NodeJS LTS version will work.
-Simply clone this repo and run npm install.***
+Clone this repo and run npm install.***

 - To get a local copy up and running, follow these simple example steps.